Hans Gustav Röhr: Röhr Auto AG

-In March 1928 the annual German Motor Show returned from Leipzig to Berlin and Röhr took a stand which the company adorned with he slogan "Der sicherste Wagen der Welt" (loosely, "The securest car in the world").
+In March 1928 the annual German Motor Show returned from Leipzig to Berlin and Röhr took a stand which the company adorned with he slogan Der sicherste Wagen der Welt ("The securest car in the world").
 The car itself now appeared with a 2,246 cc engine.
-Both the bore (diameter) and the stroke (length) of the combustion chambers in the cylinders had been increased, as had the advertised power output which now stood at 50 horsepower.
-The claimed maximum speed had increased from 90 km/h to 100 km/h.
+Both the bore and the stroke of the combustion chambers in the cylinders had been increased, as had the advertised power output which now stood at 50 PS.
+The claimed maximum speed increased from 90 km/h to 100 km/h.
 Apart from the enlargement of the engine and a small adjustment to the bottom gear ratio the car was virtually unchanged.
 Nevertheless, this Röhr 8 9/50 became the company's first commercial success.
 Between 1928 and 1930 almost 1,000 were produced.
 Although its exterior was not particularly remarkable, some of the more astute visitors to the 1928 show stand were impressed by the unusual nature of the chassis, and the design also caught the attention of overseas pundits.
 Others were dismissive of what they saw as a gratuitously gimmicky approach.
 While some admired the novel configuration of the rear swing-axle, more conservative elements simply complained that the car was missing a "proper" (beam) axle at the back.
 The car was widely discussed in specialist journals and in the general press.
 After the 1928 motor show the "Odenwälder Nachrichten" (newspaper) was reporting that the company had finished the show with orders for 2,200 cars.
 Even if the number was an exaggeration, the exposure at the Berlin show and appearances at other international motor shows over the next couple of years supported a healthy level of demand.
-In 1929 the Röhr factory at Ober-Ramstadt was employing around 800 people and producing approximately six cars per day.
+In 1929 the Röhr factory at Ober-Ramstadt was employing around 800 people, producing approximately six cars per day.